blueprint-platform/codegen-blueprint/CONTRIBUTING.md

     * no ordering randomness
     * no environment‑dependent behavior
 * Generated code is changed **only via templates or models** — never manually
-* Architecture enforcement rules must:
+* Architecture guardrails rules must:

     * be explicit
     * be testable